ArsenioDev/ZombieArduinoLibs/IRVision/readme.txt

 You may see a few warning messages as it's built.

-To use this library in a sketch, go to the Sketch | Import Library menu and select PVision.
+To use this library in a sketch, go to the Sketch | Import Library menu and select IRVision.
 This will add a corresponding line to the top of your sketch:
-#include <PVision.h>
+#include <IRVision.h>

 To stop using this library, delete that line from your sketch.

 Geeky information:
-After a successful build of this library, a new file named "PVision.o" will appear in "Arduino/lib/targets/libraries/PVision".
+After a successful build of this library, a new file named "IRVision.o" will appear in "Arduino/lib/targets/libraries/IRVision".
 This file is the built/compiled library code.

-If you choose to modify the code for this library (i.e. "PVision.cpp" or "PVision.h"), then you must first 'unbuild' this library by deleting the "PVision.o" file.
-The new "PVision.o" with your code will appear after the next press of "verify"
+If you choose to modify the code for this library (i.e. "IRVision.cpp" or "IRVision.h"), then you must first 'unbuild' this library by deleting the "IRVision.o" file.
+The new "IRVision.o" with your code will appear after the next press of "verify"